apache/cloudstack-www/blog/2023-07-24-cloudstack-collaboration-conference2023/index.md

 enhanced visibility within one of the most dynamic and vibrant open-source communities across the globe.

-<a class="button button--primary button--lg" href="https://www.cloudstackcollab.org/wp-content/uploads/2023/02/Sponsorship-Prospectus-CCC-2023.pdf" target="_blank">Download the SponsorshipProspectus</a>
+<a class="button button--primary button--lg" href="https://www.cloudstackcollab.org/wp-content/uploads/2023/02/Sponsorship-Prospectus-CCC-2023.pdf" target="_blank">Download the Sponsorship Prospectus</a>
 <br/>
 <br/>